markkerry/markkerry-hugo/content/posts/docker-go-web-app/index.md

 docker image rm 8128cf5f8047
 ```

 Next I plan the create a container which does something else than simply run a web page stating the host of the container it is running in.
-But this does feel like a nice first step when progressing towards Docker Swarm or Kubernetes, where I will hopefully look to deploy to an Azure Container Instance or Azure Kubernetes Service.
+But this does feel like a nice first step when progressing towards Docker Swarm or Kubernetes.
+Also, I will hopefully look to deploy to an Azure Container Instance or Azure Kubernetes Service.